kryllyxofficial01/benji/README.md

 # benji

-Collects meta data about the system (CPU info, current running processes, etc.) and periodically records it in JSON format to a local server
+A light background application written in C that collects hardware information upon requests to a TCP server created by Benji